 Social media has significantly transformed the fashion industry, with platforms such as Instagram, TikTok, and YouTube playing pivotal roles in shaping trends and influencing the choices of teenagers.
 The rise of social media has particularly impacted the dynamics of fast fashion.

 Influencers with great followings on these platforms have a lot of influence over fashion trends, dictating what's “hot or not”, and guiding the preferences of today's youth.
-Rita Campo Griggs, Fashion Director and Instructor at Palomar College, with experience in orchestrating numerous fashion shows for renowned designers like Bill Blass, Liz Claiborne, and Calvin Klein, highlights the pervasive role of social media in trendsetting.
+Rita Campo Griggs, Fashion Director and Instructor at Palomar College, with experience in orchestrating numerous fashion shows for renowned designers like Bill Blass, Liz Claiborne, and Calvin Klein, highlights the major role social media plays in trendsetting.

 According to Griggs, "Social media is the driving force behind fashion trends.
 If it doesn't make it to social media, it won't become a trend."
 The desire to emulate celebrities and influencers has become a big factor in teenagers seeking style inspiration and gaining confidence in their fashion choices, and platforms like Instagram and TikTok encourage these trends, fostering a rapid adoption of new styles.